 These last five years have been the hardest financially on my family.
 Our insurance … [ More ]

 When I consider where to start this letter, I am having difficulty.
 There are so many issues with education in North Carolina and this nation as a whole.
 How could those who educate children be so devalued?
 How can those who dedicate their lives to improving the lives of so many in this state become at-will employees without career status?
-How can a … [ More ]
+How can … [ More ]

 I am a media coordinator at a middle school.
 For those of you going, “A media what-now?” a more descriptive term is teacher-librarian.
 And I am getting out at the end of the year, if I don’t find another job before then.

 My middle school is amazingly diverse, with a lot of great teachers.
-The administration does what it can to support the teachers. … [ More ]
+The administration does what it can to support the … [ More ]

 -Frustrated Media Coordinator